-• UK institutions only.

-• Credit ratings of Short term F1, Long Term A, Support C and Individual 3 (Fitch or equivalent rating), with the lowest rating being applied to the criteria.

-• UK institutions provided with support from the UK Government.
+- UK institutions Credit rating of Short Term F1, Long Term A- or equivalent - Non UK institutions Credit rating of Short Term F1+, Long Term AA- or equivalent - UK institutions provided with support from the UK Government.

-The full Investment Strategy for 2013/14 was approved by full Council on 28 February 2013 and is available on the Council's website.
+The full Investment Strategy for 2014/15 was approved by full Council on 27 February 2014 and is available on the Council's website.